 Grease your bundt pan with cooking spray.
-Pour the melted butter into the bottom of the pan and sprinkle the brown sugar evenly over the butter.
+Pour the 1/2 cup of melted butter into the bottom of the pan and sprinkle the 1/2 cup of brown sugar evenly over the butter.

 Preheat the oven to 350 F. Place the oven rack on the lower middle part of the oven.
-Cream together the butter and sugar in the bowl of a stand mixer with the whisk attachment until creamy, about 10 minutes of medium high speed.
+Cream together the 1/2 cup of butter and 1 1/2 cups of sugar in the bowl of a stand mixer with the whisk attachment until creamy, about 10 minutes on medium-high speed.

-Beat in the eggs and vanilla until fluffy.
+Beat in the 2 eggs and 1 teaspoon vanilla until fluffy.

 Sift together the dry ingredients in a separate bowl.

-Add the dry ingredients alternately with the milk to the creamed mixture in your stand mixer.
+Add the dry ingredients alternately with the 1 1/4 cup of milk to the creamed mixture in your stand mixer.
 Beat after each addition and scrape down the sides of the bowl as needed.